Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 What Is a Compute Cluster, Really?

-Let’s start with the basics, because “compute cluster” sounds impressively technical but obscures something remarkably simple.
+Let’s start with the basics, because “compute cluster” sounds impressively technical but obscures something simple.
 A compute cluster is just a lot of computers working together on the same problem.

 That’s it.
 The magic is in the “working together” part.